 Minaret Park and the Muzzafariya Minaret

-A short walk or taxi ride south from the citadel, this is without a doubt the most architectural of Erbil’s green spaces.
+A short walk or taxi ride southwest from the citadel, this is without a doubt the most architectural of Erbil’s green spaces.
 Minaret Park offers up an eclectic fare of circular terraces, Etruscan columns and cascading fountains.
-Lit up like an urban wonderland on summer evenings, the park is a popular destination for the city’s youth and young families taking in the cool evening air.
-Well-planted walkways and shaded groves provide a romantic backdrop for promenading couples and a raised-terrace café offers nargiles and welcome refreshments.
+Lit up like an urban wonderland on summer evenings, it is a popular destination for the city’s youth and young families taking in the cool evening air.
+Well-planted walkways and shaded groves provide a romantic backdrop for promenading couples and a raised-terrace café offers narghiles and welcome refreshments.

-On the other side of the street, and connected to the Minaret Park via a cable car, is the Shanidar Park and Art Gallery, Erbil’s oldest permanent exhibition space.
+Connected to Minaret Park via a cable car is Erbil’s oldest permanent exhibition space.
 Although much of the artwork on display in the gallery’s regularly rotating exhibitions doesn’t stray too far from what you might expect from a provincial art space showcasing mainly student works, there are occasional treasures to be discovered.

 A visit to the gallery can also provide an opportunity to meet local artists who, language-permitting, will be delighted to talk about their work and experiences.
-Don’t be surprised to find queues after sunset in the summer months when locals turn out in hoards to take in the cool evening air and do a little people-watching of their own.
-The park has a labyrinth of stone paths winding between the planted areas around a small central lake.
-There is an ample selection of garden terrace cafés offering welcome refreshments.
-At the heart of the park is an unusual edifice, halfcave and half-fortress, complete with cascading waterfalls and stalactites.
+Don’t be surprised to find queues after sunset in the summer months when locals turn out in swathes to take in the cool evening air and do a little people-watching of their own.

-Erbil International General Terminal near Family Mall is the main bus station with regular shared taxi departures to Dohuk, Mosul, Shaqlawa as well as buses to Turkey and Iran.
-From here there are daily services to various destinations in Turkey, including Diyabakir (10–15 hrs) and Istanbul (36–48 hrs) operated by Cizre Nuh Buses, Can Diyabakir Buses or Best Van.
-Symanto Hamsafar Company offers services both to Turkey and Iran with two departures daily to Tehran (13–16 hrs).
+Erbil International General Terminal near Family Mall is the main bus station with regular shared taxi departures to Duhok, Mosul and Shaqlawa as well as buses to Turkey and Iran.
+From here there are daily services to various destinations in Turkey, including Diyarbakir (10–15hrs) and Istanbul (36–48hrs) operated by Cizre Nuh Buses, Can Diyarbakir Buses or Best Van.